mailbox171/fctfoke-v04/readme.md

 REGION                        -var-file=./../vars/regions/$TFREGION/r.tfvars
 ```

 Note:

-If you want to try WAF (Web Application Firewal), enable the *waf_enabled* property in `./../g.tfvars` file.
-Take into accont that - with this choice -  **all**  your public balancers that you will be creating (as LoadBalancer or Ingress resource) will <u>need</u> to be exposed thru WAF, setting up the necessary configuration (see WAF paragraph below).
+If you want to try WAF (Web Application Firewal), please enable the *waf_enabled* property, for example you can use the `./../g.tfvars` file.

+Take into accont that - with this choice -  **all**  the public balancers that you will be creating (as LoadBalancer or Ingress resource) will <u>need</u> to be exposed thru WAF, setting up the necessary configuration (see WAF paragraph below).

 ### Setup steps

-Fill with your values, as you need.
+Fill with your values for environment and region, as needed.

 ```
 export TFENV=dev